-- A. Reservation of Tax Credits by Designated Pools: The Agency has established certain pools from which qualifying applications may request a reservation of tax credits.
-The balances remaining in each pool (other than the qualified non-profit pool) will be transferred to the Agency's General Pool for reservation to qualifying applications in their ranking order until all Tax Credits have been reserved.
-All Pools, with exception of General Pool, will receive the percentage of the State's Credit Ceiling determined on or before the Application Deadline as specified below. - B. Percentage of Credit Ceiling by Designated Pool.
-Pool Percentages will be applied against the State's Credit Ceiling.
+- A. Reservation of Tax Credits by Designated Pools: Each of the seven (7) Congressional Districts has been allocated 14.0% of the State's Credit Ceiling.
+The Agency has established certain sub-pools in each Congressional District from which qualifying applications may request a reservation of tax credits.
+The balances remaining in each Congressional District sub-pool (other than the Qualified Non-Profit/CHDO Sub-Pool) will be transferred to the Congressional District general pool for reservations to qualifying applications in their ranking order until all Tax Credits in the Congressional District sub-pool have been reserved.
+Balances remaining in a Congressional District's General Pool will be transferred to the Statewide General Pool for reservations to qualifying applications in the rank order.
+Balances remaining in a Congressional District's Qualified Non-Profit/CHDO Pool will be transferred to a Statewide Non-Profit/CHDO Pool for reservations to qualifying applications which evidence the material participation of a qualified non-profit organization.
+All sub-pools in each Congressional District, will receive the percentage of the State's Credit Ceiling determined on or before the Application Deadline as specified below. - B. Percentage of Credit Ceiling within each Congressional District by Designated Sub-pool.
+Sub-pool Percentages will be applied against the State's Credit Ceiling.
+An application may apply for credits from not more than two (2) sub-pools.